cityofaustin/Residential-Permitting/_content/residential-toolkit/projects-that-dont-require-a-permit.md

 * Portable heating and ventilation appliances or cooling units
 * Other work as determined by the building official

 You will probably need a permit if your project requires more work that what’s on this list.
-See a complete list of projects that don’t require permits in the Municode library section R105.2. (hyperlink to municode)
+See a complete list of projects that don’t require permits in the Municode library section R105.2.